itz-Mayank/itz-Mayank/README.md

 ---

-*"Turning data into intelligence and ideas into innovation."*
+💡 *“Turning data into intelligence and ideas into innovation.”*